128 results found

 Adlakha A, Armstrong-James D, Lenhard B, 2016, Effect of calcineurin inhibition on phenotypic maturation of dendritic cells in an in-vitro model of invasive aspergillosis in lung transplant recipients, Spring Meeting on Clinician Scientists in Training, Publisher: ELSEVIER SCIENCE INC, Pages: 16-16, ISSN: 0140-6736

-Adlakha A, Armstrong-James DAJ, Lenhard B, 2016, CALCINEURIN INHIBITION IMPAIRS THE DENDRITIC CELL TRANSCRIPTIONAL RESPONSE TO ASPERGILLUS FUMIGATUS INFECTION IN LUNG TRANSPLANT RECIPIENTS, THORAX, Vol: 71, Pages: A1-A1, ISSN: 0040-6376
+Adlakha A, Armstrong-James DAJ, Lenhard B, et al., 2016, CALCINEURIN INHIBITION IMPAIRS THE DENDRITIC CELL TRANSCRIPTIONAL RESPONSE TO ASPERGILLUS FUMIGATUS INFECTION IN LUNG TRANSPLANT RECIPIENTS, THORAX, Vol: 71, Pages: A1-A1, ISSN: 0040-6376

 Cheung N, Fung TK, Zeisig BB, et al., 2016, Targeting Aberrant Epigenetic Networks Mediated by PRMT1 and KDM4C in Acute Myeloid Leukemia, CANCER CELL, Vol: 29, Pages: 32-48, ISSN: 1535-6108